BadLuckBurt/dfu-worlddata-editor/docs/dfu-worlddata-editor.md

 To get this dump, go to the location you want to clone, open up the console and run the `dumplocation` command.

-This will produce a JSON file in Daggerfall Unity's AppData folder with a filename that looks like this: location-\<region-id\>-\<location-id\>.json.
+This will produce a JSON file in Daggerfall Unity's Persistent Data folder with a filename that looks like this: `location-<region-id>-<location-id>.json`.

 The region id is one of the ids that are listed on the Region Numbers page linked in the Primer section.
-I recommend using a location from the same region where you are creating the new location.
+Use a location from the same region that you are creating the new location in.

 #### Step 3 - Editing the location

-Once you have the map pixel coordinates for the new location and the JSON dump, open the dfu-worlddata-editor.html file in your browser.
+Once you have the map pixel coordinates for the new location and the JSON dump, open `dfu-worlddata-editor.html` in your browser.

 #### Step 4 - Load Location JSON